Autonomous Security Intelligence - A Critical Examination

 - Execute fixes manually

-Phase 2: Semi-Autonomous (Near-Term)
+Phase 2: Semi-Autonomous

-- ASI suggests specific commands or configurations
+- System suggests specific commands or configurations

-- Operators approve/reject recommendations
+- Operators approve or reject recommendations

-- System tracks outcomes and learns from decisions
+- System tracks outcomes and refines suggestions

-Phase 3: Fully Autonomous (Long-Term)
+Phase 3: Fully Autonomous

-- ASI executes low-risk remediations automatically (close unused ports, update TLS configs)
+- System executes low-risk remediations automatically

-- High-risk actions (service restarts, major upgrades) still require operator approval
+- High-risk actions still require operator approval

 - Continuous learning refines decision boundaries